 Once the flash charging lamp lights up, locate your object through the viewfinder and take a picture using the shutter control.
 Wait for the ejection sound to stop before taking the ejected photo out of the film slot – it will take 90 seconds to develop.
 Let the flash charge and light up again before taking another picture.

-How Do You Turn On an Instax Mini 11?
+How To Turn On Instax Mini 11?

 To turn on an Instax Mini 11, press the power button next to the lens barrel.
 Once you press the button, the lens will be released, indicating that the camera has turned on.
 Now, you can take pictures by clicking the shutter.
 If the shutter control does not work, make sure the flashlight is not charging and has lit up.